top of page

 about me long

 Growing up I was constantly in pain.
-But as the age old EDS story goes, I was gaslit by medical professionals who confidently stated there was "nothing wrong with me."
-I eventually got an hEDS diagnosis at age 19, but was frustrated with how little knowledge there was among medical professionals to help me adapt my life to my new diagnosis.
-As I gained more associated diagnoses through my 20's (MCAS, POTS, ME/CFS, etc) I continued to attempt to live a "normal" life, trying to ignore my chronically ill body so I could work and play at the pace of everyone around me.
+I was gaslit by medical professionals who confidently stated there was "nothing wrong with me."
+I eventually got an hEDS diagnosis at age 19, but was frustrated that doctors had little to offer me.
+As I gained more associated diagnoses through my 20's (MCAS, POTS, ME/CFS, etc) I attempted to live a "normal" life, trying to ignore my chronically ill body so I could work and play at the pace of everyone around me.

 That brings me to what I hope to offer you.
 Sadly, for folks living with disability in this highly ableist world, the only way to survive is to craft a life that looks very different than the "norm."
-As I have experienced myself, this process can come with a significant amount of shame and grief (both internal and external), but I promise there is freedom and aliveness on the other side!
+As I have experienced myself, this process can come with a significant amount of shame and grief, but I promise there is freedom and aliveness on the other side!
 It's exceedingly difficult to do all this alone, so I hope to be your partner in some of the practical aspects of building your joyful and sustainable life!

 I acknowledge that most folks living in disabled bodies have experienced trauma.
 Trauma from interacting with the medical system, education system, relationships, or simply from existing in our ableist world.